 - Drug abuse management including:

-- Inpatient care for acute withdrawal states from addictive agents such as alcohol and benzodiazepines
+- Inpatient care for acute withdrawal states from addictive agents such as alcohol and drugs of abuse

 - Diagnosis and management of exposures such as:

 - Ingestion of food-borne toxins

 - Independent medical examinations, assessing injury or disability resulting from toxic exposures

 What kind of professional services do physicians trained in Medical Toxicology provide?

 Physicians trained in Medical Toxicology provide professional services in a variety settings including: